 The open corridors also provide floor space benefits under the Waverley Local Environmental Plan.

-With recent changes to the NSW Strata Legislation, developers are going to be granted more opportunity to increase the capacity of currently occupied sites through redevelopment.
+With recent changes to the NSW Strata Legislation, developers working in Sydney are going to be granted more opportunity to increase the capacity of currently occupied sites through redevelopment.

 Whilst the rooms act as small studio apartments, State Environmental Planning Policy 65 – Design Quality of Residential Flat Buildings does not apply to boarding houses, providing an opportunity for rooms to be smaller than the 35sqm required for studios under SEPP 65.

-Boarding houses have the potential to be an efficient way of increasing yield on sites and combat Sydney’s current housing affordability issues.
+Boarding houses have the potential to be an efficient and affordable way of increasing yield on sites and combat Sydney’s current housing affordability issues.

-They can also be a great business investment for developers targeting students, young working singles, couples and a larger consumer base who are desperately looking to enter the market.
+They can also be a great business investment for developers targeting students, young working singles, couples and a larger consumer base who are desperately looking to enter the market, especially in an urban zone like Sydney.

 The Bondi Treehouse is an example of this as it replaces an existing building consisting of 8x3 bedroom apartments with 38 self-contained studio units, basement parking and 2 commercial tenancies, achieving a 55% increase in floor space over the normal allowance, due to the provisions of the AHSEPP.

 Given the nature of boarding houses they have the potential to achieve low energy usage and low operational costs.
-These were key design outcomes for Mark Shapiro Design on their Bondi based project.
+These were key design outcomes for Mark Shapiro Design on their Bondi based project in Sydney.

 “Cross ventilation is achieved through the wide central ‘breezeway’ corridors and voids.
 The building features thermally massive concrete blade walls, shading screens, double glazing, and centralised systems.
 It is also designed for future adaptability.” says Shapiro.